 The Jordanian officers on the other hand were very nice and friendly and gave us a big smile as they welcomed us into their country.
 After the entry point we had to go through a duty free shop where they gave us a free US$10 voucher.

 I ended up getting some shampoo and toothpaste and only paying $1 for the difference in price.
 Who would have thought that you could buy your toiletries right at the border.

 Jordan greeted us with spectacular mountains, deep canyons and our first sightings of camels.
-It was a vast empty dessert on either side of the road, sometimes with sightings of shepherds tending to their sheep and Bedouin (dessert nomads) tents.
+It was a vast empty desert on either side of the road, sometimes with sightings of shepherds tending to their sheep and Bedouin (desert nomads) tents.

-Our driver Ayman was a very sweet and knowledgeable man who acted as a tour guide telling us all about Jordan, its history, and past.
+Our driver Ayman was a very sweet and knowledgeable man who acted as a tour guide telling us about Jordan’s history.